 This relates to additional paid-in capital arising from the contribution of PLRA (\$233.9 million) and PLRH (\$977.6 million), as well as capital funding contributions.
-PLRH LLC made capital contributions to RGBM of \$102.4 million in 2021.
+RGBM distributed \$75 million to PLRH LLC in 2022.

 Statutory economic surplus

 Statutory economic surplus comprises retained earnings, the foreign currency translation reserve and other reserves.